juju/docs/src/en/getting-started.md

 !!!
 Note: LXD adds iptables rules to enable traffic to the subnet/bridge it created.
-If you subsequently add/change firewall settings (e.g. `ufw`), you should ensure that these rules still work for Juju to function properly.
+If you subsequently add/change firewall settings (e.g. `ufw`), you should ensure that these rules still allow Juju to communicate with LXD.

 ## Create a controller